NLESC-JCER/run-cpp-on-web/kitchen-sink/README.md

 ## React

-In a previous blog we wrote several React components to make a form let's re-use most of it, but instead of calling the WebAssembly module directly we will use a Web Worker.
+In the [React blog post](TODO) we wrote several React components to make a form let's re-use most of it, but instead of calling the WebAssembly module directly we will use a Web Worker.

 ```js
 const [result, setResult] = React.useState({ root: undefined, iterations: [] });